 - 6.1 Applicants for credit transfer will be informed of the requirements and how to apply for credit transfer before commencing the course.
-This includes during information sessions, student interviews and in course information documents. - 6.2 Students must apply for credit transfer by completing Appendix 4: Application for Credit Transfer (CT) Form prior to, or on commencement of, the start of the course or unit of competency. - 6.3 On the form: - a. students must supply evidence of completion of studies which may include a copy of the qualification, statement of attainment, or a record of results. - b. the course code and title on the evidence supplied must match the intended unit of competency to ensure equivalency. - 6.4 The application for Credit transfer will be authorised by an assessor who would normally qualify to assess the specific unit of competency. - 6.5 The evidence provided must be authenticated by the assessor before credit is issued by either: - a.
-Directly accessing the student's Unique Student Identification (USI) transcript online or - b.
-Contacting the organisation that issued the qualification to determine the validity of the content. - 6.6 The student will be notified of the outcome in a timely manner. - 6.7 Credit transfer is recorded as CT on the student management system. - 6.8 A copy of appendix 4: Application for Credit Transfer (CT) form and the validated evidence is kept in the student record.
+This includes during information sessions, student interviews and in course information documents. - 6.2 Students must apply for credit transfer by completing Appendix 4: Application for Credit Transfer (CT) Form prior to, or on commencement of, the start of the course or unit of competency.
+HERC students must apply using Appendix 5: Credit Transfer Application Form

+6.3 On the form:

+- a. students must supply evidence of completion of studies which may include a copy of the qualification, statement of attainment, or a record of results. - b. the course code and title on the evidence supplied must match the intended unit of competency to ensure equivalency. - The application for Credit transfer will be authorised by an assessor who would normally qualify to assess the specific unit of competency. - 6.5 The evidence provided must be authenticated by the assessor before credit is issued by either: - a. the student providing a copy of their USI transcript; or - b.
+The student providing their previous qualification or statement of attainment which includes the Units of Competency. - The business administrative coordinator will notify the student of the outcome within 3 weeks of the initial submission of the Credit Transfer Application Form. - 6.7 Credit transfer is recorded as CT on the student management system by the course or education manager. - 6.8 A copy of appendix 4 or appendix 5 and the validated evidence will be scanned by concierge and kept in the student record.

-Appendix 4: Application for Credit Transfer (CT) 2.7 Recognition of Prior Learning (RPL)
+7.1 2.6 Recognition of Prior Learning (RPL) Policy